AlibabaCloudDocs/waf/intl.en-US/User Guide/Get started with Alibaba Cloud WAF.md

 -   [Custom rule groups](reseller.en-US/User Guide/Setting/Custom rule groups.md#)

-    A rule group is a combination of the built-in protection rules of Alibaba Cloud WAF that makes up an optional policy for a specific protection function.
+    A rule group is a combination of the inbuilt protection rules of Alibaba Cloud WAF that makes up an optional policy for a specific protection function.
 You can create and apply a custom rule group for a specific protection function of WAF to achieve dedicated protection effect.

 ## WAF best practices {#practice .section}